The RCS-modelLed "hockey-stick" chronology of Yamal: what went wrong?

 The Russian 4000-yr Yamal chronology of Larix was completed in the ADVANCE-10K EU Project in 1996-1999 and published in Holocene 2002 (Briffa et al. 2002).
 The same project and paper introduced also the Finnish 7520-yr chronology of timberline Scots pine (Eronen et al. 2002), the Swedish 7400-yr Tornetrask chronology of Scots pine (Grudd et al. 2002) and the German 10479-yr chronology of Oak (Friedrich et al. 2002).
 The Finnish chronology was later on extended to 5634 BC (Helama et al. 2008).
 For more details, check the newspaper article in Helsingin Sanomat Muinainen ilmasto oli aaltoliikettä (Ancient climate was of cyclic origin; sorry, only in Finnish).

 The ring-width data of the Yamal chronology, as checked by Cofecha's Quality Control and Check (output), seems to be of the highest quality.
 Cofecha, which is a leading dating and tree-ring data quality checking program of the ITRDB DPL library, reports only four flags and shows exceptionally high interseries correlation (r=0.771).
 For those wanting to check the contents of the Finnish supralong chronology data, enclosed some information: Cofecha summary and some overall documentary: paper of evaluation and some poster presentations: a, b and c.
-Included also a guide for understanding the Cofecha printout.
+Included also a User Guide to COFECHA output files.

 Some comments on the Yamal Chronology